 Offering exclusive snowdrop tours guided by Sir Henry Elwes or Lady Elwes and Dr John Grimshaw, Colesbourne might be well worth the visit with your gardening club or allotment friends.
 After admiring the snowdrops on a guided tour around the grounds, visitors can listen to a short presentation that includes the history of Colesbourne Park and a brief introduction to the diversity of snowdrops.
 Booking is advised.
 Snowdrop Weekends are usually regular from February.
 This year’s snowdrop open days start from 25 January and continue until 1 March.
 Check the website for the most up-to-date information.
 Cheltenham, Gloucestershire, GL53 9NP.
 Tel 01242 870264; www.colesbournegardens.org.uk

 The entire nursery usually opens for visitors to admire winter and spring flowers including erythroniums, primulas, hepaticas and tulips in February.
 Alongside these, Coton Manor Garden proudly offers hellebores and snowdrops from Chelsea gold medal winners.
 Snowdrops and hellebores opening times from Saturday 15 February to Sunday 1 March daily from 11am to 4pm.
 Open Tuesday to Saturday.
-See the website for 2020 dates.
+See the website for the most up-to-date information.

 Northampton, NN6 8RQ.
 Tel 01604 740219; www.cotonmanor.co.uk

 A wide variety of snowdrops will be on view here including head gardener Andrew Jones’ favourites, the ‘Blewbury Tart’ and the ‘Pusey Green Tip’.
-Snowdrop Sundays are a regular in late winter, with 16 and 23 February being flagged up as ones for 2020, but check the website for 2020 visiting times and make sure you make the most of the lakeside and garden walks too.
+Snowdrop Sundays are a regular in late winter, with 16 and 23 February being flagged up as ones for 2020, but check the website for visiting times and make sure you make the most of the lakeside and garden walks too.

 Deene Park, Northamptonshire NN17 3EW.
 Tel 01780 450278; www.deenepark.com

 The gardens do not re-open to the public until March so seize the opportunity to take in the snowdrops and early flowering trees and shrubs on the snowdrop and garden walk on Tuesday 18 February at 10.30am.
 Check the website for the most up-to-date information.

 East Bergholt Place, Suffolk CO7 6UP.
 Tel 01206 299224; www.placeforplants.co.uk